DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 Let's get a few icons we need for the social login.
 You can install [`react-icons`](https://react-icons.github.io/react-icons/) package directly or manually add the specific icions from a smaller icon library using inline SVG icons.
 This way we can keep the bundle size smaller and avoid unecessary dependencies.

-The icons to get are `FaGithub` and `FaGoogle` from react-icons.
+The icons to get are `FaGithub` and `FcGoogle` from react-icons.
 To add the icon files locally, inside the `public` folder, create the `/img/auth` folder.
 Then within create the name of the icon, e.g., `github.svg` and inside input the svg code.
 We can find this on the [website](https://react-icons.github.io/react-icons/search/#q=github) and inspect element on the icon you want and edit the SVG.

 You can also use other icon libraries such as [Flaticon](https://www.flaticon.com/free-icons/library), [Iconoir](https://iconoir.com/) or [Icons8](https://icons8.com/icons/).